AnshMittal08/To-Do-List/README.md

 3)	JavaScript : We will use JavaScript to  add interactivity and dynamic functionality to the list and its components.We will use Javascript to add new items, marking items as complete, to save the To-Do List data in local Browser.

-By using these technologies and methods, we aim to create a functional and effective To-Do list.
+By using these technologies and methods, we aim to create a functional and effective To-Do list